austin0150/TravelGates/README.md

 * Fixed Text rendered in gui being shifted up or down
 * Fixed bug that made it possible for two gates to have the same ID
 * Fixed bug that did not change the destination ID of gates when the ID of that destination was changed.
+* Fixed bug that would cause Gate data from previously played world to be transferred to a newly created world.
 #### (Misc)
 * Added more informational logging to help in issue awareness
 * Incresed time delay between teleportations